skoczen/polytester/README.md

 This doesn't mean we don't have honest, spirited discussions about the direction to move polytester forward, or how to implement a feature.
 We do.
 We just respect one other while we do it.
 Not so bad, right? :)

+### Testing
+A `Makefile` is included for your testing convenience.
+Here's a few sample commands:

+    $ make test       # run the tests on the default python version (3.4)
+    $ make test-all   # run tests on all supported pythons (2.7, 3.3, 3.4)
+    $ make flake8     # run a pep8/pyflakes style/syntax check
+    $ make clean      # remove cached/compiled python test data
+    $ make clean-all  # rebuild the virtualenv from scratch

+The `Makefile` will take care of creating a [virtualenv](https://pypi.python.org/pypi/virtualenv) and installing the required dependencies (and keep them up to date).

+If you don't have all the supported versions of Python installed, don't worry!
+Push your changes to a branch, open a pull-request, and [Travis](https://travis-ci.org/) will run the tests on your behalf.